-Achievement Description Levels Basic 1 Applies basic concepts, methods, and understanding of local government operations, but requires supervision and development intervention Competent 2 Develops and applies more progressive concepts, methods and understanding.
+Achievement Levels Description Basic 1 Applies basic concepts, methods, and understanding of local government operations, but requires supervision and development intervention Competent 2 Develops and applies more progressive concepts, methods and understanding.
 Plans and guides the work of others and executes progressive analyses Advanced 3 Develops and applies complex concepts, methods and understanding.
-Effectively directs and leads group and executes in-depth analyses Superior 4 Has a comprehensive understanding of local government operations, critical in shaping strategic direction and change, develops and applies comprehensive concepts and methods.
+Effectively directs and leads group and executes in-depth analyses Superior 4 Has a comprehensive understanding of local government operations, critic shaping strategic direction and change, develops and applies comprehe concepts and methods.